navneetdh/student_management/README.md

-# todo_app
+# student Management
-This project created with the help of Django, HTML, CSS, Bootstrap and their smart libraries.
-This project consist of user login page where user can login their account. also we can perform CRUD operations on task using ORM. we can create, update and delate task.
+This project created with the help of Django, HTML, CSS, Bootstrap and their libraries. also we can perform CRUD operations on task using ORM. we can create, update and delete task.
 Using models.py I have created one model and using views.py created here API.